 Stage 2 Crisis: Autonomy

 Because managers direct how others work, lower-level employees become restricted by a centralized hierarchy.
-Employees have direct knowledge about work but in order to do something, they first has to run the decision through their manager.
+Employees have direct knowledge about work but in order to do something, they first have to run the decision through their manager.
 So they end up torn between following procedures and taking initiative on their own.

 The solution is to empower employees and delegate responsibilities.
 But there are two problems: a) it's difficult for top-level managers to give up responsibility, b) lower-level managers are not used to making decisions by themselves.